Cate Crutcher Cate Crutcher

 Breakthrough in low back pain research presented at PM&R Research Day

-BOSTON, MA — June 6, 2025 — A recent study presented at Spaulding Rehabilitation Hospital’s PM&R Research & Education Day introduced a novel physiologic framework for understanding and treating chronic low back pain.
+A recent study presented at Spaulding Rehabilitation Hospital’s PM&R Research & Education Day introduced a novel physiologic framework for understanding and treating chronic low back pain.

 Drawing from over 20 years of pain research, Dr. Amy Baxter presented findings from her NIH-funded randomized controlled trial to prevent opioid prescribing through low back pain relief.